 - Low sodium levels in both your blood and your urine mean your body is not taking in enough sodium.
 There may also be too much water in your body.

 Treatment for low blood sodium varies depending on the cause.
 It may include:

 - adjusting the dosage of diuretics

-- medications for symptoms such as headaches, nausea, and seizures
+- taking medications for symptoms such as headaches, nausea, and seizures

 - treating underlying conditions

-If you’re an athlete, you should also consider a drinking a rehydration beverage, such as Gatorade or Powerade.
+If you’re an athlete, it’s important to drink the right amount of water during exercise.
+You should also consider drinking a rehydration beverage, such as Gatorade or Powerade.
 These drinks contain electrolytes, including sodium.
 They help replenish sodium lost through sweating.
 These drinks are also helpful if you lose a lot of fluids through vomiting or diarrhea.

-During a typical day, women should aim to drink 2.2 liters of fluids per day.
+During a typical day, women should aim to drink 2.2 liters of fluids.
 Men should aim for 3 liters.
 When you’re adequately hydrated, your urine will be pale yellow or clear and you won’t feel thirsty.